MIghtyno42/Thumma_CSCI2270_FinalProject/Documentation.md

 Fashion inventory
 inventory.searchName(stock,stockSize,searchItem)
 Preconditions: the data must be read and put into the array for this funtion to be able to traverse.
 This function also needs user input
-Postconditions: there is no modification to the actual data or array, this function just prints the data*/
+Postconditions: there is no modification to the actual data or array, this function just prints the data